Us (Gracie Abrams song): Critical reception

 Upon release, "Us" received positive reviews from music critics.
 Rolling Stone described the track as a standout on the album, noting its "emotional resonance and beautifully crafted melodies".
 Billboard described the track as "an anthemic folk number, with a polished pop production."
 Nylon noted that their voices "reflect on past relationships and question if their exes miss the connection as much as they do."

 Critics also highlighted the production work of Dessner and Antonoff as key elements that enhance the song's emotional impact.
 The New York Times commended the song's lyrical depth, noting how the reflective and introspective lyrics resonate with listeners.
 In a review from Variety, the publication described the song as a "lush and introspective ballad" that effectively combines the strengths of both artists.
-Billboard noted that the song's polished production and harmonious vocals make it a standout track on Abrams' album.
+Billboard noted that the song's polished production and harmonious vocals make it a standout track on Abrams's album.

 Commercial performance

 Upon its release, "Us" quickly gained attention on streaming platforms, becoming the best-performing song from The Secret of Us on Spotify within a day of its release.
 The song's success was also noted in an article by Forbes, which emphasized its immediate impact on the charts and its significant streaming numbers.
-The song debuted and peaked at #36 on the Billboard Hot 100 for the week dated July 6, 2024, becoming Abrams' biggest Hot 100 hit at the time, before being surpassed by I Love You, I'm Sorry.
+The song debuted and peaked at number 36 on the Billboard Hot 100 for the week dated July 6, 2024, becoming Abrams's biggest Hot 100 hit at the time, before being surpassed by "I Love You, I'm Sorry".